 Start by answering one of the questions you wrote down.
 And if you don’t get any more in the comments, simply continue answering your prep questions.
 If you do receive inquiries (which you likely will), answer them.

 This allows you to go live with all of the added benefits, but with a safety net in tow.

-Much like Thomas Cady did in February.
+Much like Thomas Cady did.

 You already answer questions…